 PBN is a network composed of several blogs and websites that generate links to the website that needs to rise in the Google ranking.

-The sites present on the network generally have a good online authority, as they are old domains that have expired, returned to the market and were acquired for this purpose.
+The sites present on the network generally have good online authority, as they are old domains that have expired, returned to the market, and were acquired for this purpose.
 There are several websites and even companies focused only on that!